ittedev/jito/README.md

 Beako is web component tools with Data Binding, Template Engine and Virtual Dom.

-She support Deno, Web browsers and Node.js
+She support Deno and Web browsers.

 ## What is Beako.js?